-The harm that will likely result if these rules are not rescinded and replaced is that licenses will not be granted in a timely fashion.
-Businesses will not be able to continue to operate or begin operating.
-Businesses may fail.
+The harm that will result is that licenses are not granted in a timely fashion.
+Businesses will not able to continue to operate or begin operating.
+Business may fail.
 There is also a risk that licensees will not be evaluated based upon the same criteria.
-Consumer safety will be affected if all businesses are not held to the same standards.
+This will affect consumer safety, if all businesses are not held to the same standards.
+In the absence of these rules this harm is likely to occur on a regular basis.

-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The rationale for changing these rules is to create greater consistency in licensing practices for all marihuana businesses.
-This cannot be done with the rules as currently written. - 8.
-Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+A. What is the rationale for changing the rules instead of leaving them as currently written?

+The rationale for changing these rules is to create greater consistency in licensing practices for all marihuana businesses.
+This cannot be done with the rules as currently written.

+8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

-The rescission of these current rules allows for new rules to be promulgated that help to ensure that only eligible individuals obtain licenses to grow, process, test, transport, and sell marihuana products to residents of the state of Michigan.
+The proposed rules help ensure that only eligible individuals obtain licenses to grow, process, test, transport, and sell marihuana products to residents of the state of Michigan.
 The proposed rules contain specific criteria to ensure that individuals who are issued licenses are likely to be compliant with all of the administrative rules regulating marihuana businesses, including safety testing standards that protect the public health, safety, and welfare.